The Greater Southern Waterfront

 To commemorate the history of the park, horn bollards used at the Tanjong Pagar Terminal since 1972, along with other maritime artefacts, will be displayed in the park.

-The next phase of the parkโ€™s development will include heritage boards and a heritage gallery featuring old photos of the area contributed by the community.
+There will also be heritage boards and a heritage gallery featuring old photos of the area contributed by the community.

-Of the four new parks, the first to be ready will be the 0.4ha King's Dock Park which is slated to be completed by 2024.
+Of the four new parks, the first to be ready will be the 0.4 ha King's Dock Park which is slated to be completed by 2024.
 It will be followed by the 2ha Alexandra Nature Park around 2025, which will feature a 500m trail set in a natural forest valley.

 The last two new parks will be completed in tandem with upcoming housing developments at the Keppel Club site.